ennnbeee/mve-scripts/Intune/EndpointSecurity/FirewallRuleMigration/README.md

 - Force using Endpoint Security templates for firewall rule policies.
 - Changed the Authentication approach to Graph to use `deviceCode`.
 - Disabled sending of telemetry on success and failure.
-- Fixed an issue when checking for profile name matching when there are no exiting firewall rule policies.
+- Fixed an issue when checking for profile name matching when there are no existing firewall rule policies.

 ## Script Use